atesahmet0/ates-blog/README.md

 - **🎨 Beautiful Design**: Clean, responsive design with modern aesthetics
 - **🔍 SEO Optimized**: Semantic HTML and meta tags for better search visibility
 - **📱 Mobile First**: Responsive design that looks great on all devices
+- **�️ Image Optimized**: Fast loading images with lazy loading and preloading
-- **🚀 Easy Deployment**: Deploy to Netlify, Vercel, or any static host
+- **�🚀 Easy Deployment**: Deploy to Netlify, Vercel, or any static host

 ## 🚀 Project Structure